mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 # Chapter 07 guide

+Chapter 07 of the book
+_Data Pipelines with Apache Airflow_
-Chapter 07 of the book Datapipelines with apache airflow by manning is somewhat more difficult than the other chapters.
+by manning is somewhat more difficult than the other chapters.
 This is because it requires the reader to use some external services.